tarunbhatt9784/JobMatcher/README.md

 - Once the jobs are displayed, use the button 'Find Best Candidate' to display best candidate.
 - Best candidate would be searched by matching skills of job and list of candidates.
 - The best candidate section of the screen could be hidden by clicing on the button 'Hide Candidate Details'.
 - A gif will be shared with a demo.
+Please look for DEMO.gif in the very same folder where README.MD is present.

 ## Built with
 Angular CLI: 6.0.8